bokekez/news/README.md

 Server made with Node, Express and Typescript.
 Database made with Postgres and hosted on render.

-To run the project locally close the project with "git clone git@github.com:bokekez/news.git"
+To run the project locally clone the project with "git clone git@github.com:bokekez/news.git"

 Copy/Paste the server .env file into the correct location as seen below: